• Get Started

 Are you inspired to try making over a filing cabinet in your home?
 Other than the drying time, this was a pretty quick and easy makeover project.

 Check out these other amazing projects by my fellow Less Is More bloggers.
-There are so many great ideas in this group!
+There’s so many great ideas in this group!

 Domestic Deadline: Crochet Pillow Covers